jokla/CarND-LaneLines-P1/writeup.md

 * Update the ROI mask dynamically
 * Perform a segmentation of the road
+* Using a better filter to smooth the current estimation, using the previous ones
 * If one line is not detected, estimate the new slope using the previous estimation and the other line detection
+* Use a moving-edges tracker for continuos lines